 Traffic Safety Unit

 The Traffic Safety Unit is a specialized team dedicated to accident investigation, public education of traffic concerns, and traffic law enforcement.
-The unit is responsible for the investigation of all serious injury and fatal traffic crashes that occur within the Kent County Sheriff Department patrol districts.
+The unit is responsible for the investigation of all serious injury and fatal traffic crashes that occur within the Kent County Sheriff's Office patrol districts.

-The Kent County Sheriff Department uses state-of-the-art equipment and computer software to reconstruct crashes that are likely to result in criminal prosecution or civil litigation.
+The Kent County Sheriff's Office uses state-of-the-art equipment and computer software to reconstruct crashes that are likely to result in criminal prosecution or civil litigation.
 The unit has highly trained crash reconstruction experts.
-The unit reviews all crash reports submitted by the Patrol Division.
-Reports submitted online or in person at the Sheriff Department are reviewed and investigated or routed by the Traffic Safety Unit.
+The unit reviews all crash reports submitted by the Patrol Division or by citizens online.

 Traffic Safety Unit Deputies are often invited to speak to citizen and law enforcement groups about driver safety and crash investigation techniques.
 Deputies within the unit are allowed to exercise their individual talent and interests to focus upon approved traffic safety projects.
 The unit has several fully operational police motorcycles that are used for public appearances, parade details, and traffic enforcement.